ganevniko/ganevniko.github.io/_posts/2019-10-01-monte_carlo_simulation_applied_to_portfolio_management.markdown

 ![](img/24.png)

-As shown above, one million paths give us a very accurate estimate of the areas, but let’s use matplotlib to have a look at what it took to get there by plotting all the random dots for different values of “n”.
+As shown above, one million paths give us a very accurate estimate of the areas, but let’s use matplotlib to have a look at what it took to get there by plotting all the random dots for different values of the number of paths “n”.

 ![](img/23.png)